North Complex Fire: September 5–December 3

 On the early morning of September 9, evacuation warnings were issued for more areas around Lake Oroville, Concow and Paradise and in Plumas County, a mandatory evacuation order was issued for Bucks Lake and an evacuation advisory for Meadow Valley.
 As predicted, high winds continued to drive the fire rapidly downhill and southwest, traveling 20 mi to Lake Oroville in a few hours, threatening the city of Oroville.
-By 8:35 AM, the fire was estimated at more than 150000 acre.
+By 8:35 a.m., the fire was estimated at more than 150000 acre.
 The entire town of Berry Creek was destroyed, with only 3 houses left standing in the town of 1,200.
 Homes were also burned in several nearby communities, such as Feather Falls.
 Daniel Swain, a climate scientist at University of California Los Angeles, compared the explosive wind-driven spread with the 2018 Camp Fire, which occurred just north of this area.

-At 4:00 PM PDT on September 9, the fire had jumped the southern arm of the lake and was burning in the hills above Oroville.
+At 4:00 p.m.
+PDT on September 9, the fire had jumped the southern arm of the lake and was burning in the hills above Oroville.
 It had also traveled as far west as the North Fork Feather River, threatening Paradise, although the burn scar from the Camp Fire slowed fire activity.
 On the south, the fire reached the South Fork Feather River, burning around the north side of Little Grass Valley Reservoir and approaching Forbestown.
 The city of Oroville and surrounding foothill communities were under an evacuation warning.
-As of 5:00 PM, at least three people were dead and twelve missing; at least 100 people were rescued.
+As of 5:00 p.m., at least three people were dead and twelve missing; at least 100 people were rescued.
 An estimated 2,000 buildings had been destroyed.
 On the evening of September 9, the fire was estimated at 252,163 acre 24 percent containment.

 On September 10, the section of the fire that had burned into the Cal Fire protection zone was labeled as the North Complex West Zone.
 The approximately 70000 acre section mostly outside of the Plumas National Forest was managed by Cal Fire.
 On September 10 authorities reported the number of confirmed deaths had increased to ten, and 16 people were reported missing.
 Due in part to a reversal of wind direction, the fire did not burn significantly more acreage on September 10.
 On the same day, the burn area was revised to 244203 acre, with 23 percent containment.